 Enhance your aural awareness of the mechanics of music and improve your recognition of, and response to, music in practice.
-Sing intervals, scales and harmonies on this short practical course.
+Sing intervals, scales and harmonies in class, and study time and rhythm.

 Learning modes and locations may be different depending on the course start date.
 Please check the location of your chosen course and read our guide to learning modes and locations to help you choose the right course for you.